ruet-ece-17/ece-3118/weclome.md

-Weclome to dept. of ECE
+Weclome to dept. of ECE.
+We are ece 17.